 11. Find out when the local museums and other city attractions are offering free entry.

 Many cities offer one free day per month (usually Sundays), or offer discounts for students/veterans/seniors/kids/etc. It may be worth it to plain your trip around these dates if you like to play tourist and go to the famous attractions.

-13. Browse this article I wrote, “7 Great Flight Booking Tools” for some of the most efficient and cheapest ways to book flights.
+12. Browse this article, “8 Great Tools to Find the Cheapest Flights” for some of the most efficient and cheapest ways to book flights.